howtographql/howtographql/content/frontend/angular-apollo/2-queries-loading-links.md

 </Instruction>

-Run the app to check if everything works so far!
+Run the app (by running the command `ng serve --open`) to check if everything works so far!
 The app should now display the two links from the `linksToRender` array:

 ![](https://i.imgur.com/R7YcAlj.png)